AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 Python
 ++++++

-If you only need the Python binding, the simplest solution is to take advantage of the pre-built wheels in the Python Package Index (PyPI) `here <https://pypi.org/project/opencolorio>`_.
+If you only need the Python binding and command-line tools, the simplest solution is to take advantage of the pre-built wheels in the Python Package Index (PyPI) `here <https://pypi.org/project/opencolorio>`_.
 It can be installed as follows, once you have Python installed.

 **PyPI**::